Anjali87045/Credit-risk-assessment-in-banking/README.md

 Target Variable: Class (Binary: 0 = "Bad", 1 = "Good")

 Variable Types

 Numerical Variables (7):
-Duration
+Duration,
-Amount
+Amount,
-InstallmentRatePercentage
+InstallmentRatePercentage,
-ResidenceDuration
+ResidenceDuration,
-Age
+Age,
-NumberExistingCredits
+NumberExistingCredits,
 NumberPeopleMaintenance

 Categorical Variables (55):
 Includes binary encoded features such as:
-Telephone
+Telephone,
-ForeignWorker
+ForeignWorker,
-CheckingAccountStatus categories
+CheckingAccountStatus categories,
-CreditHistory categories
+CreditHistory categories,
-Purpose categories
+Purpose categories,
 And many others

 Data Issues
 Two categorical columns (Personal.Female.Single and Purpose.Vacation) contain only one class and carry no variance.
 These should ideally be removed but were retained in this analysis.

 Models Implemented

-Logistic Regression
+Logistic Regression:

 Used as a baseline model for binary classification.

 Features were used without one-hot encoding (all variables are numerical or pre-encoded).

 Predictions were made with different probability thresholds (0.2, 0.35, 0.5) to analyze performance metrics.

 CatBoost (Suggested)

 Recommended for future work due to the high number of categorical variables.

 CatBoost handles categorical features natively and is well-suited for this type of data.

 Key Steps